 We got to know that it is going to be a first-person shooter with good online capabilities but duh!
 We already knew this much of course.

 Turns out that all the wait we did, did not go in vain at least.
 What we saw at E3 this year gave us all the answers we needed.
 I can even go on and say that Bungie has just gotten bigger & better with Destiny.

-The setting of the game is in post-apocalyptic era with a devastated planet earth where your role is to play a guardian angel of the last surviving city located underneath an enigmatic ‘Traveler’ which is apparently a large white circular surface.
+The setting of the game is in a post-apocalyptic era with devastated planet Earth where your role is to play a guardian angel of the last surviving city located underneath an enigmatic ‘Traveler’ which is apparently a large white circular surface.

 Any information regarding exactly what ‘Traveler’ does is a mystery and the publisher has presumably decided to keep it that way.

 In Destiny, there are literally a whole lot of weapons to choose from.
 And all of these weapons can be upgraded to your convenience.
 And the final equipment you will get after installing the last upgrade will be much more than just a mere gun.
-You can also loot enemies of their weapons and ammunition, and this adds to a vast variety of weapons available to you.
+You can also loot enemies with their weapons and ammunition, and this adds to the vast variety of weapons available to you.

 Destiny is a huge game but that certainly does not mean that you will get bored of it at some point.
 And even if you do get bored; the co-op mode is there to rescue which itself is a highlight of this game.
 The demo we saw gave us a glimpse of two players taking out a huge boss and it was pretty enjoyable to watch.

 Now let’s get to the graphics of the game.
 Needless to say that the graphics of this game are jaw-dropping.
 Fans were literally blown away by what they saw at E3.
 The post-apocalyptic atmosphere, lightning effects, and the feel of roaming the solar planet were fascinating enough to crave for more.